Claire Dean

 Llama Trekking and Eco-Tourism

-Llama trekking is fast becoming a favorite activity among eco-tourist because it is returning to a more natural form of travel assistance for carrying supplies.
-Throughout the ages, several cultures, including The Incas, have utilized llamas for long travels due to their padded-feet.
+Llama trekking is fast becoming a favorite activity among eco-tourists because it is returning to a more natural form of travel assistance for carrying supplies.
+Throughout the ages, several cultures, including The Incas, have utilized llamas for long travels due to their padded feet.
 This gives llamas a unique advantage over hooved animals on steep, rocky paths.
 Horse and mule hooves can tear up the ground as they walk, disturbing the natural environment.
 Additionally, they have wider bodies that can disturb plant foliage which is not true for llamas.

 Think of llamas as an extension of your backpack.
 They are strong like the more common pack animals, and they can carry up to 25% of their weight with no added stress.
 This means that packing for a longer trip will be no problem for the animals, and helps their human companions immensely.
 They have actually been bred throughout the thousands of years in Peru and humans have used them to serve this specific purpose.